Where is the Township Building located?

 All meetings are held at the Township Building in the meeting room on the second floor and all meetings begin at the times noted below and are open to the public.

-Board of Supervisors: Workshop - 2nd Tuesday; Regular Meeting - 4th Tuesday at 7pm (June-Aug the BOS meets on the 4th Tuesday only)
+Board of Supervisors: 2nd & 4th Monday at 7pm (Jan-Mar) and 2nd & 4th Tuesday (Apr-Nov) (June-Aug the BOS meets on the 4th Tuesday only and the 2nd Tuesday only in December)

 Zoning Hearing Board - 2nd Thursday at 6pm